 'Whilst most households reported access to an active health center (81%) in or close to their village in the three months prior to data collection, barriers to access and other multiple indicators were found to be high.
 About 26% of households reported that emergency care was not available (within 24 hours of injury) if a household member were to be seriously injured (e.g. loss of a limb, broken bone, etc.).
 A total of 14% reported that women in their household normally give birth at home.
-Furthermore, 27% of households fell under the "catastrophic" category, and 20% in the "critical category" based on the JIAF [Joint Inter-Sectoral Analysis Framework 2021 - see Annex 1 of the WoAA] thresholds when reporting cases of Acute Watery Diarrhea (AWD) of children under 5 in their households.
-In terms of mental health, three quarters (74%) of the assessed households reported having at least one member that showed a behavioral change (excessive sad mood or crying) in the year prior to data collection, including both male and female adults (29% and 36% respectively).
-The most frequently reported reason for this behavior change was "poverty or financial stress".'88
+Furthermore, 27% of households fell under the "catastrophic" category, and 20% in the "critical category" based on the JIAF [Joint Inter-Sectoral Analysis Framework 2021 - see Annex 1 of

+93 UNHCR, 'Afghanistan Protection Analysis Update' (page 8), October 2021 the WoAA] thresholds when reporting cases of Acute Watery Diarrhea (AWD) of children under 5 in their households.
+In terms of mental health, three guarters (74%) of the assessed households reported having at least one member that showed a behavioral change (excessive sad mood or crying) in the year prior to data collection, including both male and female adults (29% and 36% respectively).
+The most frequently reported reason for this behavior change was "poverty or financial stress".'96